KnightDanila/gitignore-cheatsheet/README.md

 !.gitignore
 ```

-Ignore all pictures.
+Ignore all pictures in folder.
 But ZZZEmpty.png is not ignore
 ```
 # Ignore all pictures in folder.
 But ZZZEmpty.png is not ignore
 /js/characters/img/*